jaxankey/Virtual-Game-Table/README.md

 Each of these games illustrate the functionalities of the main workhorse code in `browser.js` and `server.js`.
 So, if you're interested in writing your own games, I recommend playing with these to see what's possible, then looking at the `game.js` code for each to see how things are actually implemented.
 In particular, I would monkey with `minimal/game.js` first, since it's by far the simplest (see below)!
 Then check out `checkers`, `chess`, and (quite complex) `poker` or `puerto-rico`.

 ## Known issues
  * Firefox on Linux has horrible rendering speed that can grind to a halt, likely due to the webGL context being immediately lost for some reason, or the browser thinking things are not hardware accelerated.
 Recommend using chrome on Linux.
 Firefox works great on Windows.
  * Looks distorted on phones, not that this is intended for phones (yet?)

 ## Here to Help
-Feel free to pester me if something isn't clear.
+Feel free to pester me (jack.sankey@gmail.com) if something isn't clear.
 I will likely be a bit slow to respond, but I believe in this project and will gladly update the comments in the code or help out within reason.
+At some point a larger documentation should occur, but only if this gets popular.
+For now, learn by example: play with the existing games and check the code to see how different features are implemented.

 Things I will _never_ do:
  * Hard-code any rules or anti-cheat measures.
 You will _always_ be able to look at your oponent's hidden pieces or move them around when they are taking a poo.
- * Convince my friends and family that the games I personally invent are worth playing.
+ * Convince my friends and family that the games I invent are worth playing.

 More to come...